ava-labs/avalanche-docs/docs/learn/getting-started.md

 You can access your wallet on the [Avalanche Wallet](https://wallet.avax.network/) website.
 You can follow [this](https://support.avax.network/en/articles/5315160-creating-a-new-wallet-with-the-avalanche-wallet) guide to set up a new own wallet.

 You can and should use a [hardware Ledger](./setup-your-ledger-nano-s-with-avalanche.md) to log into your wallet. **Using a hardware wallet is the most secure way of accessing your tokens** because your private keys and the passphrase never leave the device.
+If you have an amount of tokens you would not be comfortable losing, it is strongly advised to invest in a hardware wallet.

 Once you have your wallet, you may want to send your AVAX from an exchange to your wallet.
 See [here](https://support.avax.network/en/articles/5315157-how-to-send-avax-from-an-exchange-to-the-avalanche-wallet) for a guide on doing so.